Breaches of Doctor-Patient Confidentiality

 - A therapist to a patient

 Because these types of relationships often involve very personal and sensitive information (such as medical conditions or personal finances), confidentiality allows for open and forthright communication between the parties in these relationships.
 Confidentiality, as a result, serves the best interests of all involved.

 This article focuses on breaches of doctor-patient confidentiality, the scope of the law, and what to do to protect yourself.

 What is Doctor-Patient Confidentiality?

 As a result, once a doctor takes a patient on, there's an expectation that the physician will hold that special knowledge in confidence and use it exclusively for the benefit of the patient.
-He or she cannot divulge any medical information about the patient to third persons without the patient's consent, though there are some exceptions (e.g. issues relating to health insurance, if confidential information is at issue in a lawsuit, or if a patient or client plans to cause immediate harm to others).
+The doctor cannot divulge any medical information about the patient to third parties without the patient's consent.
+However, though there are some exceptions to this rule.
+Examples of such exceptions are the following:

 What Constitutes a Breach of Confidentiality?